 - certified copy of the marriage certificate (if applicable).

-- For each person included in the application who is 16 years of age or older:
+- For each member of your family unit (child) included in the application who is 16 years of age or older:

 - If you want to bring a child younger than 18 years of age with you to Australia, and that child’s other parent is not included in the application: documentary evidence that you have the legal right to bring that child to Australia, such as: